Fig. 1: Schematic diagram of the experimental setup for injection locking of a semiconductor laser. Click on the image

 Additionally, the possibility of excitability in injection locked semiconductor lasers has been predicted by Wieczorek et al. .
 A dynamical system is called excitable if it produces a large nonlinear response to a small but sufficiently large perturbation from its steady state.
 Perturbations of the steady state above a threshold cause a large excursion in phase space leading to a large amplitude pulse.
 This excursion is followed by a refractory period of time before another can be induced.
 The CAPPA group conducts an on-going analysis of the dynamical properties of Quantum Dot (QD) lasers under the influence of external injection, and have demonstrated that such a system is excitable.

 In the experimental setup shown in Fig. 1, the slave laser is a QD laser consisting of 6 InAs QD layers, embedded in an InGaAs quantum well on a GaAs substrate.
 The slave is biased above threshold and the tunable master laser is set to a wavelength close to a Fabry-Perot mode of the slave, at a fixed master power.
 It is then varied across resonance with the slave laser.
 The master laser is a narrow linewidth (100 kHz) commercial tuneable source, with a wavelength of approximately 1320 nm.
 Fig. 2 gives a typical example of how the slave laser behaves as the detuning is varied, for particular fixed values of the master and slave power.
-Three distinct regions of behavior are evident: (i) in regions far from zero for both positive and negative detuning, a beating frequency indicates that the slave laser is unlocked from the master laser; (ii) a stable locking region, where the slave laser synchronizes with the master and operates single mode; (iii) a region of complex dynamics that occurs on only the positive detuning unlocking boundary.
+Three distinct regions of behaviour are evident: (i) in regions far from zero for both positive and negative detuning, a beating frequency indicates that the slave laser is unlocked from the master laser; (ii) a stable locking region, where the slave laser synchronizes with the master and operates single mode; (iii) a region of complex dynamics that occurs on only the positive detuning unlocking boundary.
 In this region, as the master power increases, we observed single and double excitable pulses, random switching between a locked state and complex multipulse transient, random switching between locked and unlocked states, and random switching between two locked states.